godotengine/godot-website/collections/_article/godot-doing-well-gdc-2018.md

 It will be a long time until we start see a considerably larger amount of games published that were made with Godot.

-Growth is slow and it will take many years, but I believe we are finally begining to be a significant player in the industry.
+Growth is slow and it will take many years, but I believe we are finally beginning to be a significant player in the industry.

 ### Again, please donate

 We hope in the near future, as more companies are using Godot, more companies will be able to sponsor the project.

-In the meanwhile, we are still dreamers that are spending our lifes trying to make game development a better place for everyone.
+In the meanwhile, we are still dreamers that are spending our lives trying to make game development a better place for everyone.
 We couldn't do this without your help, so (if you are not already) consider becoming [our patron](https://www.patreon.com/godotengine)!

 Rémi, who has been doing an incredible job as project manager, is *this* close to becoming our project representative.